aleeusgr/fin/README.md

 ### models:
 asset pricing:
-lucas - asset is a claim to a stream of endowment grether - BAAP ch4, Shefrin
+lucas - asset is a claim to a stream of endowment grether - BAAP ch4, Shefrin; utility function over an epistemic probability distibution.
 ### tests:
 util/visual: generate timeseries
     /metrics: